One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Conclusion

 \section{Conclusion}

 In this work, we introduced an extensive framework for multi-turn instruction following that integrates dynamic data synthesis, an adaptive evaluation protocol, and a suite of process-oriented metrics.
 Built upon this framework, our benchmark, EvolIF, moves beyond static evaluations to measure the crucial dimensions of conversational experience.
 Our experiments reveal a clear performance hierarchy among leading LLMs, uncovering a universal weakness in error recovery and a systemic struggle with fine-grained constraints requiring planning during the generation.
-Ultimately, our framework provides a persistent and challenging paradigm to guide the development of more capable conversational AI for long-range context management and instruction following.
-We plan to extend our framework with more diverse instructions that contain verifiable constraints with customized judge models.
-In addition, injecting user characteristics and linguistic diversity to the query synthesizer will also be considered in the future.